 Qantas offers special domestic Business class and international First class lounges at major Australian airports to its Platinum frequent flyers.
 Virgin, however, offers only one lounge which is shared between Gold and Platinum members.
 Platinum members do have the option to bring up to 3 guests with them into the lounge, whereas Gold members receive only one guest.
 Platinum members may also access the lounge after arriving at their destination.

 Many of our members suggest that the ability to choose a seat in row 3 is one of the biggest benefits of Platinum status.
 Row 3 on Virgin’s Boeing 737 and E190 aircraft is the first row of Economy class and offers superior leg room.
-Platinum members can allocate one of these seats from the time of booking.
+Platinum members can allocate an extra-legroom seat from the time of booking.

 I fly domestically for work & row 3 is the best benefit (& extra guests into the lounge on occasion- my colleagues don’t fly as much as me).